selfrefactor/useful-javascript-libraries/README.md

 ## [Public Apis](https://github.com/toddmotto/public-apis)

-> A collective list of public JSON APIs for use in web development.
+> A collective list of free APIs for use in software and web development.

 ## [Every Programmer Should Know](https://github.com/mtdvio/every-programmer-should-know)